Curious about how to optimize content for voice search?

 So, we now know Google looks at voices searches differently.
 We also know voice searches are rapidly gaining popularity.
 Then how can we optimize our web content for this new and upcoming tech?

 Believe it or not, we start with the basics.
 We must first make sure we’re doing that properly because it’s all intertwined.
-Afterward, we can move on to the voice optimization.
+Afterward, we can move on to the SEO optimization for voice search.

 1. Make Sure to Claim Your Google My Business Listing

 If you haven’t heard of Google My Business Before, it’s easy to use.
-Essentially, it’s a way to manage your online business presence across all Google platforms.
+Essentially, Google My Business is a way to manage your online business presence across all Google platforms.
 That includes search engines and maps.

 You can also help your customers learn a little more about you and what you have to offer.